-The allocations of gain and loss upon liquidation are intended, to the extent possible, to entitle the holders of outstanding common units to a preference over the holders of outstanding subordinated units upon our liquidation, to the extent required to permit common unitholders to receive their initial unit price plus the minimum quarterly distribution for the quarter during which liquidation occurs plus any unpaid arrearages in payment of the minimum quarterly distribution on the common units.
-However, there may not be sufficient gain upon our liquidation to enable the holders of common units to fully recover all of these amounts, even though there may be cash available for distribution to the holders of subordinated units.
+The allocations of gain and loss upon liquidation are intended, to the extent possible, to permit common unitholders to receive their initial unit price plus the minimum quarterly distribution for the quarter during which liquidation occurs.
+However, there may not be sufficient gain upon our liquidation to enable the holders of common units to fully recover all of these amounts.
 Any further net gain recognized upon liquidation will be allocated in a manner that takes into account the incentive distribution rights of our general partner.

 Manner of adjustments for gain.
 The manner of the adjustment for gain is set forth in the partnership agreement.
-If our liquidation occurs before the end of the subordination period, we will allocate any gain to the partners in the following manner:
+We will allocate any gain to the partners in the following manner:

-- first, to our general partner and the holders of units who have negative balances in their capital accounts to the extent of and in proportion to those negative balances; - second, 98.4% to the common unitholders, pro rata, and 1.6% to our general partner, until the capital account for each common unit is equal to the sum of: (i) the initial unit price; (ii) the amount of the minimum quarterly distribution for the quarter during which our liquidation occurs; and (iii) any unpaid arrearages in payment of the minimum quarterly distribution; - third, 98.4% to the subordinated unitholders, pro rata, and 1.6% to our general partner, until the capital account for each subordinated unit is equal to the sum of: (i) the initial unit price; and (ii) the amount of the minimum quarterly distribution for the quarter during which our liquidation occurs; - fourth, 98.4% to all unitholders, pro rata, and 1.6% to our general partner, until we allocate under this paragraph an amount per unit equal to: (i) the sum of the excess of the first target distribution per unit over the minimum quarterly distribution per unit for each quarter of our existence; less (ii) the cumulative amount per unit of any distributions of available cash from operating surplus in excess of the minimum quarterly distribution per unit that we distributed 98.4% to the unitholders, pro rata, and 1.6% to our general partner, for each quarter of our existence; - fifth, 85.4% to all unitholders, pro rata, and 14.6% to our general partner, until we allocate under this paragraph an amount per unit equal to: (i) the sum of the excess of the second target distribution per unit over the first target distribution per unit for each quarter of our existence; less (ii) the cumulative amount per unit of any distributions of available cash from operating surplus in excess of the first target distribution per unit that we distributed 85.4% to the unitholders, pro rata, and 14.6% to our general partner for each quarter of our existence; - sixth, 75.4% to all unitholders, pro rata, and 24.6% to our general partner, until we allocate under this paragraph an amount per unit equal to: (i) the sum of the excess of the third target distribution per unit over the second target distribution per unit for each quarter of our existence; less (ii) the cumulative amount per unit of any distributions of available cash from operating surplus in excess of the second target distribution per unit that we distributed 75.4% to the unitholders, pro rata, and 24.6% to our general partner for each quarter of our existence; and thereafter, 50.4% to all unitholders, pro rata, and 49.6% to our general partner.
+- · first, to our general partner and the holders of units who have negative balances in their capital accounts to the extent of and in proportion to those negative balances; - second, 98.58% to the unitholders, pro rata, and 1.42% to our general partner, until the capital account for each common unit is equal to the sum of: (i) the initial unit price; and (ii) the amount of the minimum quarterly distribution for the quarter during which our liquidation occurs; - third, 98.58% to all unitholders, pro rata, and 1.42% to our general partner, until we allocate under this paragraph an amount per unit equal to: (i) the sum of the excess of the first target distribution per unit over the minimum quarterly distribution per unit for each quarter of our existence; less (ii) the cumulative amount per unit of any distributions of available cash from operating surplus in excess of the minimum quarterly distribution per unit that we distributed 98.58% to the unitholders, pro rata, and 1.42% to our general partner, for each quarter of our existence; - fourth, 85.58% to all unitholders, pro rata, and 14.42% to our general partner, until we allocate under this paragraph an amount per unit equal to: (i) the sum of the excess of the second target distribution per unit over the first target distribution per unit for each quarter of our existence; less (ii) the cumulative amount per unit of any distributions of available cash from operating surplus in excess of the first target distribution per unit that we distributed 85.58% to the unitholders, pro rata, and 14.42% to our general partner for each quarter of our existence; - fifth, 75.58% to all unitholders, pro rata, and 24.42% to our general partner, until we allocate under this paragraph an amount per unit equal to: (i) the sum of the excess of the third target distribution per unit over the second target distribution per unit for each quarter of our existence; less (ii) the cumulative amount per unit of any distributions of available cash from operating surplus in excess of the second target distribution per unit that we distributed 75.58% to the unitholders, pro rata, and 24.42% to our general partner for each quarter of our existence; and - thereafter, 50.58% to all unitholders, pro rata, and 49.42% to our general partner.

-The percentage interests set forth above for our general partner include its 1.6% general partner interest and assume our general partner has not transferred the incentive distribution rights.
+The percentage interests set forth above for our general partner include its 1.42% general partner interest and assume our general partner has not transferred the incentive distribution rights.